….. This post is the continuation of previous post “We Tried to Rehearse During the Pandemic”.

 After acquired the necessary equipment, including: (1) an Ethernet cable and a USB adapter, (2) an Audio interface, (3) a Headphone, and (4) a Microphone, I connected them to a laptop PC which the Jamulus software was installed.
 The Jamulus server was installed in another laptop PC.
 Both laptops are operated with Windows 10 system.

-I tried to setup a “Private” server but found out that my ISP does not allow the installation of residential server (even a software type).
+I tried to setup a “Private” Jamulus server at home but found out that my ISP does not offer Static IP service for residential customers.
 Therefore, I seek the helps from Jamulus Forum, the experts advised me to use Cloud services.
 I found out that Amazon Web Services has established a new local zone near Los Angeles: us-west-2-lax-1a and I registered an account for EC2.
 Connecting with this local zone provided my system with 11-15 ms ping time and around 40 ms overall delay time.

 My friend, Johnny has a String Quintet near San Francisco.
 He joined me in exploring the remote music making effort across ~400 miles.
 He set up a Jamulus system in his Mac and connected with my system and the server in AWS.
 The test results were very satisfactory.
 We played violin/cello duet by Breval in great joy; the sounds were clear with occasional clicks and pop noises.
 In addition, we were able to talk over the microphone during the practices.